Tree Warden Scheme

 small orchard (see details below)

-a community orchard, four funded by Lathom South Parish Council,
+four were funded by Lathom South Parish Council and

-two plum trees were donated by a member of the local community and sixteen trees
+two plum trees were donated by a member of the local community.
+A further

 Andrew Holland's Farm

 farm itself is located on School Lane Westhead, Andrew Holland farms over 90